Elegies after the Death of Nelson Mandela

 - Day XI

 I was a little boy when the world was buzzing about the release of Nelson Mandela.
 I experienced the changes where our school started to sing the Nkosi Sikelela i’Afrika in the place of Die Stem van Suid-Afrika.
 New flags were hoisted and I expanded my stamp and coin collections with numerous special editions, all with Nelson Mandela’s face or the new flag on it.
 I can still remember Nelson Mandela and F.W. de Klerk shaking hands on national television shortly after they were awarded the Nobel Peace Prize.
 At first I did not understand politics well but my interest in history led me to understand politics better.
 For many years it was one of my dreams to meet Nelson Mandela.
 When the opportunity arose to meet him at his home in Houghton, Johannesburg, he became extremely ill and was rushed to hospital several times.
 Needless to say, I never got the opportunity to meet him in person.
 At about 23:50 on the 5th of December 2013 I received a message saying that Nelson Mandela passed away.
 This message was nothing strange, as several messages have been doing the rounds that Mandela is dead – all scam messages.
 When I started to search for more information on the internet, I learnt that it was indeed true: Nelson Mandela passed away.
 A few things came to mind, like the first black president of South Africa; the reality of death; sorrow.
 I decided that I would like to do something as a tribute to Nelson Mandela and I decided upon short compositions where I develop a simple idea for every day until the funeral.
-I wrote the original version for viola and piano because both instruments can portray the feeling of sorrow and mourning well.
-A version for violoncello and piano was later created.
+I chose viola and piano because both instruments can portray the feeling of sorrow and mourning well.
 For the first composition, the keys on the piano that stood out were the black keys and I wrote the first short movement, consisting of C#, D#, F#, G# and A#.
 The other ten movements were all written at different times of the day.
 As I drove to work on Friday the 6th of December, all the newspapers have had tributes ready and for the first time in a very long time I stopped to buy a newspaper.
 The streets were quiet, it was raining.
 Just a week before, I took some of our guests to Mandela’s house in Houghton and I felt that I wanted to get more involved with the proceedings and events to celebrate the life of this memorable man.
 So my wife and I went to a memorial service at the Nelson Mandela Center of Memory in Johannesburg.
 The service was led by Archbishop Desmond Tutu and was attended by President Jacob Zuma and many other government officials.
 We went to Mandela’s house in Houghton again and it is impossible to describe the feeling of walking in heavy rain, to see how the flowers stacked up and find your way through thousands of people who are singing the Nelson Mandela song in the rain.
 I was also privileged enough to be invited to a tribute event for creative artists by our friend Vicky Kente who worked closely with Nelson Mandela for a very long time.
 This event inspired me even more to write these elegies, which I consider my tribute to Nelson Mandela.

 Lala ngoxolo Tata Madiba!